Suggested links

 What NOT to Do

-In addition to the things above that you should do, there are things you should not do under any circumstances.
+In addition to the things previously listed that you should do, there are things you should not do under any circumstances.
 While well-meaning, these attempts to help the person with alcohol poisoning will not help and, in some cases, can make things worse.

 The following tactics have been disproven and do not help the inebriated person: